Mitigating Over-Refusal in Aligned Large Language Models via Inference-Time Activation Energy: Experiment

 \subsection{Effectiveness Analysis}

-We first evaluate the core effectiveness of our EBM steering approach against both fine-tuning free and fine-tuning based methods.
+We first evaluate the core effectiveness of our ELS approach against both fine-tuning free and fine-tuning based methods.
+Fine-tuning free methods include Surgical~\citep{wang2024surgical}, CAST~\citep{lee2024programming}, AdaSteer~\citep{zhao2025adasteer} and AlphaSteer~\citep{sheng2025alphasteer}.
+Fine-tuning methods include SFT~\citep{ouyang2022training}, Defender-Only, Self-Play~\citep{liu2025chasing}, Defender-Only + SFT, and Self-Play + SFT, where Defender-Only denotes a baseline approach designed by the authors of Self-Play to represent conventional static defense training for comparative purposes.
 The primary goal is to demonstrate that our method can significantly reduce false refusals while maintaining or improving safety and preserving general knowledge.

-\paragraph{Comparison with Fine-Tuning Free Methods.} As shown in Table \ref{tab:ex1.1}, our EBM steering method consistently outperforms other fine-tuning free techniques in reducing false refusals.
-For the Llama-3.1-8B-Inst model, EBM steering achieves a Compliance Rate (CR) of \textbf{82.6\%} on the challenging ORB-H benchmark, a substantial improvement of 25.3 percentage points over the baseline's 57.3\%.
+\paragraph{Comparison with Fine-Tuning Free Methods.} As shown in Table \ref{tab:ex1.1}, our ELS method consistently outperforms other fine-tuning free techniques in reducing false refusals.
+For the Llama-3.1-8B-Inst model, ELS achieves a Compliance Rate (CR) of \textbf{82.6\%} on the challenging ORB-H benchmark, a substantial improvement of 25.3 percentage points over the baseline's 57.3\%.
 This is the highest CR among all tested methods.
 Similar significant gains are observed on the XSTest-S(H) and OKTest benchmarks.
 Crucially, this improvement in helpfulness does not come at the cost of safety.
-On the JBB and Harmful safety benchmarks, our method maintains a CR identical or slightly better than the baseline, unlike methods such as Surgical Vector and AdaSteer, which show a degradation in safety performance (i.e., higher compliance with harmful requests).
+On the JBB and Harmful safety benchmarks, our method maintains a CR identical or slightly better than the baseline, unlike methods such as Surgical and AdaSteer, which show a degradation in safety performance (i.e., higher compliance with harmful requests).
 Furthermore, general capabilities, as measured by MMLU, ARC-C, and MATH accuracy, remain almost entirely unaffected, demonstrating that our approach successfully resolves the safety-helpfulness trade-off.
 Unlike competing methods that force a compromise, our approach demonstrates that it is possible to surgically correct for over-refusal while holistically preserving the model's carefully tuned safety alignment and core knowledge.
-This highlights EDS's ability to make fine-grained adjustments, rather than applying the coarse interventions that lead to performance trade-offs in other systems.
+This highlights ELS's ability to make fine-grained adjustments, rather than applying the coarse interventions that lead to performance trade-offs in other systems.

 \paragraph{Comparison with Fine-Tuning Methods.}